Singapore Company Registration in 2023: Complete Guide

 Once you have officially incorporated your Singapore business, the Companies Act requires specific annual filing requirements to be made.
 See here for what you need to know about annual tax filing in Singapore.

-If you’re not Singaporean and you want a hassle-free experience, you might want to consider hiring a professional company secretary.. like us!
-We’ll also make sure you’re aware of important deadlines throughout your financial year.
+If you're not Singaporean and you want a hassle-free experience, you might want to consider hiring a qualified company secretary.. like us!
+We'll also ensure you know important deadlines throughout your financial year.

 If you’re a foreigner looking to incorporate a company in Singapore, there are three approaches to take: